cabiad/verhoeff/README.markdown

     $ ./verhoeff.py -h
     usage: verhoeff.py [-h] [-v] N [N ...]

     By default, calculate a Verhoeff checksum for a number.
-With the '-d' argument, instead validate a Verhoeff checksummed value.
+With the '-v' argument, instead validate a Verhoeff checksummed value.

     positional arguments: